LearnLink Blog

 Helping Spanish-speaking kids learn English: what actually works

-Spanish-speaking children have specific advantages and specific challenges when learning English that an English-speaking tutor often misses.
+Spanish-speaking children have specific advantages and specific challenges when learning English that an English-speaking tutor misses.
 Spanish and English share Latin roots, so vocabulary is easier than for Chinese or Russian speakers.
 But the pronunciation gap is real — Spanish has 5 vowel sounds, English has 12-15 depending on the dialect.
-A tutor who does not understand this teaches every Spanish kid the same way and wastes weeks.
+When Spanish-speaking kids learn English, a tutor who does not understand these phonetic differences teaches every student the same way, wasting weeks of progress.

 A common pattern we see in LearnLink: a 9-year-old from Madrid can read English perfectly but says almost nothing.
 School taught grammar exercises for four years — never conversation.
 Ask the child to describe their cat and you get silence for two minutes.
 The fix is six weeks of just talking about everyday things, no textbook.
-By month three the child tells jokes in English.
+With consistent afterschool English classes online and daily conversation, by month three the child tells jokes in English.

 Three pronunciation traps for Spanish speakers

-These three sound differences cause 80% of pronunciation problems for Spanish-speaking kids.
-Working on them in the first 2-3 months saves years of correction later.
+Three sound differences cause 80% of pronunciation problems for Spanish-speaking kids.
+Fixing these in the first 2-3 months saves years of correction.
+Spanish-speaking kids struggle with sounds that do not exist in their native phonology.

 1. The "th" sound (think, three, teeth).
 Spanish does not have it.
 Kids substitute "t" or "s" — saying "tink" or "sink" for "think".
 The fix is simple but takes practice: tongue between teeth, gentle airflow.
 Do five minutes of "th" drills daily for two weeks and the muscle memory locks in.